reshawnlofters/compute-store/README.md

 # Compute Store (E-commerce Store Simulator)

 ## Overview
 The Compute Store is a responsive e-commerce simulator where users shop for the latest tech products.
-It features product searching, wish list management, cart management, and order processing functionalities.
+It features product search, wish list management, cart management, and order processing.
 Additionally, it includes order history tracking and a discount system for cost-saving opportunities.

 Explore the Compute Store at [computestore.ca](https://computestore.ca).